 In that short time, he is credited with killing over 500 men.

-Häyhä's transformation into history's most accomplished sniper traces back to 1925, when at twenty years old he served his mandatory year in Finland's Army and afterward joined Finland's volunteer militia known as the White Guard.
-Häyhä's time with the militia sharpened what were already remarkable shooting abilities; a farmer and hunter, he was a natural marksman who regularly collected trophies at local shooting competitions.
+Häyhä's transformation into history's most accomplished sniper traces back to 1925, when, at twenty years old, he his mandatory year in Finland's Army and afterward joined Finland's volunteer militia known as the White Guard.
+Häyhä's time with the militia sharpened what were already remarkable shooting abilities; as a farmer and hunter, he was a natural marksman who regularly collected trophies at local shooting competitions.
+By the end of his term, Häyhä had been promoted to the rank of corporal.

 When the Winter War broke out on November 30, 1939, Häyhä was nearly 34 years old.
 By the war’s end on March 13, 1940, he would become a legend.
 While most snipers used telescopic sights, Häyhä did without.
 Using a scope forced a sniper to lift their head a few inches higher than ordinary sights, making them an easier target for enemy snipers.
 Telescopic sights were also vulnerable to extreme cold.
 Häyhä’s solution was simple: Even in the poor light of a Finnish winter, he would rely on iron sights and the naked eye.

-As the Soviets soon realized, the dim lighting didn’t affect his aim.
+As the Soviets soon realized, the freezing weather, the dim lighting, and the outdated technology didn’t affect his aim.

-Finnish Army documents (as cited on Wikipedia) reveal just how deadly Häyhä was as a soldier.
+Finnish Army documents () reveal just how deadly Häyhä was as a soldier.
 The war began on November 30, 1939.
 According to these documents, Häyhä had racked up his first 138 kills by December 22–only 22 days for 138 kills.
 The entry for January 26, 1940 ups his count to 199, an extra 61 in 35 days.
 By February 17, he was up to 219.
 In the 18 days after that, Häyhä killed another 40 enemy soldiers.

 Häyhä was a primary target of the Red Army; Soviets were keen to eliminate this seemingly unstoppable soldier who had spread so much fear, injury, and death among their ranks.